Kruemelmann/kruemelmann.github.io/content/blog/2023-11-30-including_html_in_markdown/including_html_in_markdown.md

 In the last few weeks I had many issues and problems to inlcude html into this blog posts.
-I was looking for a clean way to do it than in my last blog and so I came up with the following idears.
+I was looking for a cleaner way to do it than in my last blog and so I came up with the following idea.

 ## Step 1.
 Find the html